infn-datacloud/webapp-rgw/README.md

 ## Deployment

-This project is configured with a CI/CD pipeline which builds two Docker images for development and production releases.
+This project is configured with a CI/CD pipeline which builds Docker images for development and production releases.
 The images are stored [here](https://baltig.infn.it/infn-cloud/webapp-rgw/container_registry).

-## Docker Deployment
+## Docker Compose Deployment

 The webapp service consists in a NGINX web server provided with the static website files produces by React's build.
 The site must be configured as a